This brief survey of the Bible will introduce you to the most important book in the world.

 To clarify the ordering of the Old Testament books, they correspond to either:

 - First, chronological sequence

 - Second, the subject matter

 The Septuagint (c.
 280-100 B.C.) is the Greek translation of the Hebrew Bible (Old Testament).

-Comparatively, the traditional Hebrew Bible consists of twenty-four books.
-But these books correspond to the thirty-nine Old Testament books.
+The traditional Hebrew Bible consists of twenty-four books.
+But these books correspond to all thirty-nine Old Testament books.

 Why the difference in number?

 Because the Hebrew Bible combines many books into one that Christians list separately.

 For example: “Samuel” instead of “1 & 2 Samuel;” and keeping Ezra and Nehemiah in one book.